robmoorman/js-backbone-localstorage/README.markdown

 ### Version number

 Since stored data is outdated when a new version is deployed, you probably want to clear the current cache.
 By setting your version number before any server-activity takes place, the Local Storage will be cleared when different version is detected.
 This can be done by calling the static `BackboneLocalStorage.setVersion` method.

+### Prefix

+By default all storage will be done with a prefix of `unknown`, it's highly recomended to set the prefix by calling the `BackboneLocalStorage.setPrefix` method.
+In case the maxiumum discspace (5MB) is reached, all storage will be clear under this specific prefix.